 Begin submitting graduate school applications and take any entrance exams required.
 Most application deadlines are nine months to more than a year prior to when you plan to begin.

-Consistently search job postings, classifieds, and networking contacts for possible openings.
+Consistently search job postings, and reach out to your LinkedIn connections and LU alumni.
 Develop a prospect list of employers with names and addresses so you can keep track of contacts who may help you find opportunities.
-If you aren't on LUNETWORK yet, you are behind the competition!